Kazakhstans Week Of Violent Unrest - UrduPoint

 - Dozens dead, 1,000 wounded - In a televised address early Thursday, Tokayev says "terrorists" are seizing buildings, infrastructure and small arms, and battling security forces.

 Police say they killed "dozens" of protesters overnight as they tried to take over government buildings and police stations.
-Some 2,000 are arrested.
+Around 2,000 are arrested.

 Eighteen security officers have been killed and 748 wounded in the unrest, local media report.
 The health ministry says 1,000 people have been wounded.